Enuresis: Definition

 Accidental enuresis

-In adults, bedwetting can be accidental.
+In adults, enuresis or bladder leakage can be accidental.
 Involuntary urination then occurs occasionally.
-The main causes that can explain these accidents are drunkenness, dreamlike states and smoking.
+The main causes that can explain these accidents are drunkenness, dreaminess, overactive bladder, drug treatment and smoking.

-First, excessive alcohol consumption increases the production of urine.
-It can also alter waking up when the need to go to the bathroom arises.
-Before even realizing it, the adult will have urinated in bed.
+Excessive alcohol consumption increases urine production.
+It can also impair waking up when the need to go to the toilet arises.
+Before you know it, the adult will have urinated in bed.

 Then, uncontrolled urination can occur during a dream.
-While sleeping, the adult imagines being in the toilet.
-The subconscious then causes a relaxation of the bladder by transposing the dream and the reality.
+While sleeping, the adult imagines himself to be in the toilet.
+The subconscious then causes the bladder to relax by transposing dream and reality.

-Finally, smokers who are victims of coughing can be affected by enuresis.
-While coughing, the adult may experience some involuntary urination.
+Finally, smokers who suffer from coughs can be affected by bedwetting.
+When coughing, the adult may experience some involuntary urination.

 Physical causes

-Heredity can be a factor in bedwetting.
-Studies prove that when the parents are enuretic, the child and then the adult have many chances of suffering from the same condition.
+Heredity can be a factor in "enuresis".
+Studies show that when parents are enuretic, the child and then the adult have many chances of suffering from the same condition.

-Adults who have suffered from a traumatic brain injury or have laterality disorders are often subject to enuresis.
+Adults who have suffered a traumatic brain injury or have laterality disorders are often prone to enuresis.
 Hypotonic, they perform contraction movements slowly.
-They can no longer control their bladder when they feel the need to urinate.
+As a result, they can no longer control their bladder when they feel the need to urinate.

 Psychic causes

-Other psychological problems such as depression or fear can affect bladder function.
-A vicious circle can then be created: stress, shame and lower self-esteem can increase the phenomenon of enuresis.
-It is therefore important to consult a specialist quickly.
+Other psychological problems such as depression or fear can affect proper bladder function.
+A vicious circle can then be created: stress, shame and low self-esteem can increase the phenomenon of bedwetting.
+It is therefore important to consult a specialist as soon as possible.

-There is a cure for every cause.
-To know it, a medical consultation with a specialist is essential.
+For each cause, there is a treatment.
+To find out, a medical consultation with a specialist is essential.

-As soon as bedwetting appears in adults, good lifestyle habits should be adopted.
-By urinating regularly throughout the day and reducing fluid intake after 6 p.m., the risk of uncontrolled urination is reduced.
-To limit the risk of bladder irritation, and therefore enuresis, it is advisable to avoid drinking coffee or carbonated drinks.
+As soon as enuresis appears in adults (enuretic), it is important to adopt good lifestyle habits.
+By urinating regularly during the day and reducing fluid intake after 6 p.m., the risk of uncontrolled urination decreases.
+To limit the risk of bladder irritation, and therefore bedwetting, it is advisable to avoid drinking coffee or soft drinks.

-Finally, it is recommended to get out of bed as soon as the urge to urinate is felt to avoid taking any risks.
+Finally, it is recommended to get out of bed as soon as you feel the urge to urinate so as not to take any risks.

 The “stop peeing” alarm